Written by Divinity Nutra, Updated on February 6, 2023

 Apple cider vinegar is a low-calorie, low-carb keto-friendly supplement.
 Each 1 tbsp serving of ACV consists of merely 0.1g of carbohydrates.
 The total calorie content in 1 tbsp is about 3.1 calories.

 If you follow a basic apple cider vinegar drink recipe with water alone, the carb content remains unaffected.
 However, with the inclusion of a sweetener, such as honey or sugar, you’ll need to recalculate your calories and carbs.
 We recommend mixing ACV with a low-carb additive, like turmeric, instead.
+Turmeric benefits the body in many ways, making it an ideal ingredient for active keto dieters.

-If you’re choosing to consume apple cider vinegar gummies over the liquid form, keep the following in mind: A serving size of 2 ACV gummies contains about 6g of carbohydrates.
+If you’re choosing to consume apple cider vinegar gummies over the liquid form, keep the following in mind: A serving size of 2 ACV gummies contains about 6-8 g of carbohydrates.
 If you’re keeping your carbs very low, the gummies are unlikely to influence your state of ketosis and are much more pleasant to consume.

 Keto-Friendly ACV Drink Recipe